falcondai/marker-map/README.md

 Uses
 ----

-The simplest use to start a basic web server at the folder.
+The simplest way to use `marker_map` to start a basic web server at the folder.

 ``` bash
 $ python -m SimpleHTTPServer 5000